Vaflan/FastPHPWeb/README.md

 ## Example of the use with included PHP
+ - Check your Microsoft Visual C++ 2008 Redistributable Package for PHP
  - Unzip to any empty directory and run main.bat from this directory